kshamaramesh/Docker-Commands/README.md

 ```
 docker exec <container ID> pip list
 ```
-The above commands gives the packages installed in the container
+The above command gives the packages installed in the container